RapidRide: History

 Planning and construction began shortly after approval of the measure.
 Along each of the corridors, fiber-optic cable was utilized to enable a Transit Signal Priority system (to synchronize traffic signals with buses), an automated vehicle location system and the features on "tech pylons" to be installed at certain locations.

 Every stop along the line received some level of improvement, with the degree of investment determined by the ridership.
 All stops were enhanced with new concrete, RapidRide signage, and a new bus stop flag featuring route information, a solar-powered area light, and a stop request strobe light, to signal to drivers that a passenger is waiting.
 Additionally, moderately busy stops received new shelters, benches and trash cans.
 The busiest stops were improved into "stations" with large shelters and a "tech pylon" with an electronic real-time arrival sign, audible arrival information, a backlit route map, and an ORCA reader for off-board fare payment.

 Shortly after the approval of Transit Now, Metro's revenues sales tax revenues saw a steep and prolonged decline.
 To combat the loss of income Metro underwent a series of efficiency measures, including restructuring routes to reduce operating costs.
 The RapidRide system was largely shielded from these cuts because federal and state grant funding helped pay for new buses and infrastructure.
 Also, in many cases, Metro actively restructured its network to shift riders to the new faster, high-capacity RapidRide routes.

 The A Line between Federal Way and Tukwila International Boulevard station was the first to begin service on October 2, 2010, leveraging the pre-existing high-occupancy vehicle lanes on Pacific Highway South and International Boulevard (both part of State Route 99).
 The line replaced Route 174, that mainly operated along the same corridor and complements the nearby Central Link light rail line that opened just months before the A Line.
-The A Line has terminals at the Tukwila International Boulevard Link station and the Federal Way Transit Center (which is expected to receive Link Light Rail service in the future).
+The A Line has terminals at Tukwila International Boulevard Link station and Federal Way Downtown station.